HSBNE-Archive/Policy/Rules/Rules.md

 19. #### Electing the management committee

-    1. A member of the management committee may only be elected as follows—
+    1. A member of the management committee may only be elected as follows -

         1.  any member of the association may nominate another member (the candidate) to serve as a member of the management committee;